 - 3 C all-purpose flour

-- 3 tbsp butter, melted and cooled to room temperature
+- 3 tablespoon butter, melted and cooled to room temperature

 - 2 egg yolks, lightly beaten

 - Stir the yeast, warm water, and sugar together in a small bowl.
 Set aside and let the yeast start foaming, about 5 minutes.

 - Combine the flour, salt, and cayenne in a large bowl.
 Stir in the yeast mixture, butter, egg yolks, and enough of the milk to form a mass of fairly sticky dough.
 Let it stand for 10 minutes.